KatharinaPreissinger/Malaria_stage_classifier/README.md

     * `classes.py` which contains classes for evaluating the properties of each RBC
     * `contours.py` which provides functions for the detection of RBCs in an image
     * `extractCuts.py` which provides functions for extracting the most characteristic profiles in the RBC

+* to use the package, please follow these instructions:
+    * download the `Code` folder which contains the code, the datasets for the neural network, the logo for the pop up windows, and the neural networks
+    * download the `Data` folder which contains three data samples
+    * install jupyter notebook on your computer https://jupyter.org/install

+# How to use the package

+* open the code file `Classification_of_RBCs` in jupyter
+* Tab `Settings`:
+    * select the file you want to analyse
+    * choose the type, in case of header lines in the text file choose the number of header lines
+    * select the folder to save your output
+* Tab `Show image`:
+    * displays the image
+* Tab `Threshold image`:
+    * use the `Set threshold` button to show the thresholded image
+    * optionally, the preset threshold value can be changed manually
+* Tab `Detect cells`:
+    * the cell detection parameters can be changed manually and set back to default
+* Tab `Classify cells`:
+    * `Load NN` loads the neural network
+    * `Predict stages` predicts the cell stage
+    * `Change predictions` provides the possibility to change the prediction by clicking on the cell
+    * `Add data to NN` offers the option to add new data to the NN and retrains the NN
+    * `Save predictions` saves the predictions in a text or csv file and offers the option to analyse new data